 - Students are expected to demonstrate proper etiquette and conduct themselves in a courteous and professional manner following the Exploratory Experience Guidelines.

 3. Write a Research Proposal

-- In collaboration with their mentor, write a plan of investigation that adheres to AAR proposal guidelines, which includes background, focusing question, and timeline
+- In collaboration with their mentors, students will write a plan of investigation that adheres to AAR proposal guidelines.

 4. Document and Report Progress

 - Each student will develop and document an investigation process for addressing their research question.